Record

 Access StatusOpen

-Related MaterialThe Special Collections Department holds the Church Missionary Society Archive, the official archive of the society (GB 0150 CMS), which includes papers relating to the missionary work of Philip Ross
+Related MaterialThe Cadbury Research Library holds the Church Mission Society Archive, the official archive of the society (GB 0150 CMS), which includes papers relating to the missionary work of Philip Ross.

 Showcase